-Document Number: BBLC-V02-0725 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 5 Linked to Policy Number: OPSP07
+Document Number: CFS-V01-0425 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 5 Linked to Policy Number: OPSP07

-6.2 Uniform is important as it is a symbol that everyone is a key part of our school community.
-It also helps prepare children for life as an adult when they may have to wear a uniform at work.
-Our School uniform consists of: Polo Shirt School Jumper Black Trousers Black Shoes We provide each child with three white t-shirts and three sweatshirts.
-These are provided free of charge.
-Children must bring a warm coat in colder months.
-It would be a great help if parents could ensure children's clothes are labelled with their names.
-BULLYING 7.
-7.1 Bullying can be defined as, "Behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally" (DfE).
+Nose piercing - small stud One small neckless, under shirt - removed for PE Watch (no smart watches) Make up (KS3 & KS4 ONLY) which is to be Neutral coloured make up.
+No other variations are acceptable unless with agreement from the Head Teacher.
+7. BULLYING 7.1 Bullying can be defined as, "Behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally" (DfE).
 Bullying will not be tolerated.
 Our school is a 'telling school' where staff will work with both the victim and bully to provide support and address bullying.
 We embrace our legal responsibility to prevent and tackle bullying.
 Our Anti-Bullying and Behaviour Policies are in place and available on our website and from the school office.
-We also follow anti-discrimination law and comply with the Equality Duty (The Equality Act 2010) which has 7.2 three aims: eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the i.
-Act; advance equality of opportunity between people who share a protected characteristic and people who do not share it; and foster good relations between people who share a protected characteristic and people who do not iii. share it.
+7.2 We also follow anti-discrimination law and comply with the Equality Duty (The Equality Act 2010) which has three aims: i. eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Act; advance equality of opportunity between people who share a protected characteristic and people who do not share it; and foster good relations between people who share a protected characteristic and people who do not share it.
 7.3 Our staff have a duty to prevent discrimination, harassment and victimisation within the school.
 Please refer to our Anti-Bullying Policy.
-8. REWARDS AND CELEBRATION 8.1 Our school believes that it is important to encourage and recognise positive engagement throughout the school through celebration and reward.
+8. REWARDS AND CELEBRATION Our school believes that it is important to encourage and recognise positive engagement throughout the 8.1 school through celebration and reward.
 This could include a school reward system aimed at stimulating a voluntary and progressive improvement in their behaviour and engagement thus increasing their motivation towards the achievement of academic objectives.
 8.2 At our school, we regularly celebrate the success of all pupils in a variety of ways as we recognise that focussing on success and positive outcomes is essential in developing a positive culture and ethos across the school.
-We have a Positive Behaviour Reward System (PBRS) where pupils are able to earn points and use these points for a variety of rewards.
-The many ways we celebrate success are listed below: Awards and certificates for Broadbeck Heart & Broadbeck Star pupils of the week.
-Class reward trips.
+The many ways we celebrate success are listed below: Reward system which rewards individual and collective positive behaviour House system to promote collective responsibility Positive celebration assemblies, celebration certificates Head teacher recognition awards Individualised and planned incentives for individuals Opportunities to explore external experiences such as visits, trips and residential stays.
+Our approaches will be tailored for each individual pupil and will be applied flexibly and reviewed regularly.
+We will endeavour to find out what works best for each pupil and build a framework of approaches that help to shape behaviour and improve quality of life.

-Document Number: BBLC-V02-0725 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 6 Linked to Policy Number: OPSP07
+Document Number: CFS-V01-0425 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 6 Linked to Policy Number: OPSP07